What Does the Torah Say About Gambling? A Jewish, Christian, and Islamic Comparison

 Does the Torah explicitly forbid gambling?

-No — the Torah contains no verse that names gambling directly.
-However, rabbinic tradition derived a strong prohibition from the commandment against stealing Exodus 20:15 and the broader Deuteronomic prohibition Deuteronomy 5:19.
-The Talmud (Sanhedrin 3:3) classified professional gamblers as disqualified witnesses, treating their winnings as a form of theft.
-Maimonides codified this in the 12th century.
-So it's a firm rabbinic prohibition built on Torah foundations, not a single explicit Torah verse.
+No, the Torah contains no verse that directly names gambling as forbidden.
+Rabbinic tradition derived a prohibition from the commandment against theft Exodus 20:15 Deuteronomy 5:19, arguing that gambling winnings resemble unjust taking.
+The Talmud (Sanhedrin 24b) disqualified professional gamblers as witnesses, but this is rabbinic law, not a Torah verse.

 0 Community answers